noobneo/NoobEngine/README.md

 # NoobEngine
-Game Engine developed as part of my  CS529 course in Digipen.
+Game Engine in development as part of my  CS529 course in Digipen Institute of technology.
 Its an individual project.